ehrpg/rules/docs/vesselcombat.md

 you would deal, no damage is dealt instead.
 Additionally, weapons that can't penetrate a certain armour type won't deal any damage either.
-If, after shields and armour, there is still damage left, roll the appropriate dice to determine the location you have it the vessel.
+If, after shields and armour, there is still damage left, roll the appropriate dice to determine the location where you have hit the vessel.
 See the list of vessels, for details on what dice to roll and for a look up table on where you have hit the vessel.